Anchorage and Chugiak/Eagle River Campuses - Safety Programs

 University employees may participate in UAA's UPD Auxiliary Emergency Team (AET), a group of full-time faculty and staff from across campus who are on-call to assist the University Police Department in large critical incidents.
 The Team is trained in crowd control, traffic control, evacuating buildings, crime scene searches & protection, radio use and other topics.
 Many AET members are certified in citizen emergency responder national training.
 Monthly AET meetings also feature a training component.
 Members are activated through a digital paging system and respond to scenes with a supplied gear pack and Team jacket or vest.

 CRIME PREVENTION PROGRAMS

-At the Anchorage campus, University Police provide crime prevention workshops to students and employees.
+At the Anchorage and Chugiak/Eagle River Campuses, University Police provide crime prevention workshops to students and employees.
 University Police offer workshops on personal safety, alcohol and drug awareness, theft prevention, moose safety, and rape awareness.
 University Police offer courses each semester for women on Rape Aggression Defense (RAD).

-University Police and Dean of Students Office employees will also perform a security audit of office spaces.
+University Police will also perform a security audit of office spaces.
 These audits can include training for what to do in unsafe office situations.
 Environmental Health & Safety can perform occupational and fire safety audits of office spaces.SEXUAL ASSAULT PREVENTION PROGRAMS

 Additional information about the sexual assault policy, procedures, and prevention programs offered can be obtained from the Dean of Students Office, University Police Department, Department of Residence Life, Student Health & Counseling Center and Office of Campus Diversity & Compliance.